dhoer/choco-selenium/ReadMe.md

 ### Standalone

-Install standalone server to use chrome and write to a log file.
+Install standalone server to use port 4445, have firefox capability, and write to a log file.

 ```
 $capabilities = @(